Brandon-noh/AnActualWebsite/index.md

-## Welcome to My Genshin Impact
+## Welcome to My Genshin Impact Website

-Here, you can learn about some of the best genshin characters
+Here, you can learn about all my bias opinions about this game

 ### Kaedehara Kazuha